rkristelijn/passport-local-simple/README.md

 Some examples you see this calling Mongo User.find, or something similar, essentially this is just a way to invoke a callback, and search for users.
-You can also use this to compare passwords if you want, but I'm doing that
+You can also use this to compare passwords if you want, but I'm not doing that here.

 ```javascript
 function findByUsername(username, callback) {